AymenFJA/GPU-SIFT/README.md

 Adding tiling method for GEO TIFF please to use it follow the instructions below :

 In order to read tiled geospatial data please use the following flags:

-* "./cudasift */images/5000.tif 0 0 2000 2000 */2000.tif 1000 1000 2000 2000
+`./cudasift ~/images/5000.tif 0 0 2000 2000 */2000.tif 1000 1000 2000 2000`
 ### Where
-       *  the source image : XOff=0 YOff=0 XSize=2000 YSize=2000
+       *  The source image : XOff=0 YOff=0 XSize=2000 YSize=2000
        *  Target image     : XOff=1000 YOff=1000 XSize=2000 YSize=2000

-where  (XOff, YOff) are the coordinates of the top left corner of a patch whose width and height are respectively XSize and YSize.
+Where (XOff, YOff) are the coordinates of the top left corner of a patch whose width and height are respectively XSize and YSize.

 ## version for GEOTIFF sattelite Imagery (2019-03-22)